Download FND app Android Aapp IoS App

 The pictures below show how ‘fixed’ these postures can become.

-This may be a temporary intermittent problem (a spasm) or may be more chronic (this is usually called fixed / functional dystonia).
+This may be a temporary intermittent problem (a spasm) or may be more chronic (this is usually called fixed or functional dystonia).

 What has gone wrong in functional dystonia?